TTAB2023/TTAB/README.md

 # Test-Time Adaptation Benchmark (TTAB)

+## **:fire: Notice**
+### :bangbang: The benchmark suite is released for anonymous submissions under review.
+It will be further updated and deanonymized around late April.

 ## Overview
 TTAB is a benchmark for standardizing and comprehensively evaluating Test-time Adaptation algorithms on a diverse array of distribution shifts.